-Then, the band moved away from Factory to DinDisc, the Virgin label run by Carol Wilson; Tony’s wife.
-No conflict of interest there, right?
+Then, the band moved away from Factory to DinDisc, the Virgin label run by Carol Wilson [no relation].
 DinDisc released their own version of the single in September of 1979.
 It had the same tracks and a much cheaper to print white on black gloss sleeve.
 Then as a follow up to the release of OMD’s debut album in early 1980, “Electricity” was re-released by DinDisc in the same cover but with the band-remixed A/B sides as recorded by Martin Hannett.
 These are the versions that made it on to their debut album… or so I’m told.
 One day I will have to quantify exactly how many versions of “Electricity” and “Almost” are out there in the wilds.
 But the OMD/Paul Collister-produced version they wanted to see out first only ever got released in 2001 as track one of the “Navigation” disc.
 Ironic, no?

 The brutal four-track clarity of the production makes it direct and immediate, though I always preferred the Hannett productions.
 It’s just synth, voice, bass, and white noise synth patches for percussion.
 It was a snapshot from a thrilling time where the absence of a drummer or even a rhythm box, [in 1979 we couldn’t quite call them drum machines] didn’t mean that bands had no percussive recourse.
 The essential OMD melancholy of it marked it as an important touchstone of their sound for the iconic first phase of their career.
 A large portion of the OMD artistic DNA was contained within “Almost.”